BurntSushi/termcolor/doc/rg.1.md

 : Prefix each match with the file name that contains it.
 This is the default when more than one file is searched.

+--no-filename
+: Never show the filename for a match.
+This is the default when one file is searched.

 --heading
 : Show the file name above clusters of matches from each file.
   This is the default mode at a tty.